pbs-assess/rosettafish/README.md

     text editor.
 Please ensure your editor is saving in UTF-8 format.
     [Help with UTF-8 file encoding and
     RStudio](https://support.rstudio.com/hc/en-us/articles/200532197-Character-Encoding).
+3. Source the file data/make-dictionary.R to include data in the package.
-3. Push to GitHub and submit a pull request.
+4. Push to GitHub and submit a pull request.

 *If you’d rather a quick way to edit without worrying about Git or file encodings*: